iml130/lotlan-scheduler/README.md

 - TransportOrderSteps
 - Tasks

 A *Primitive* is an abstract model for a series of similar objects.
 It is the blueprint for the representation of real objects in software objects and describes attributes (properties) of the objects.
 Through the instantiation of such a *Primitive* a *Instance* of a concrete object is created.
-A *Task* then combines these *Instances* to a logical process flow.
+The *TransportOrderStep* with the help of these *Instances* describes a short procedure.
+A *Task* then combines *Instances* and *TransportOrderSteps* to a enlarged logical process flow.

 ### Use of Example